RodrigoDavid/order-app/README.md

 I did not implement layout responsiveness to the app.
 The app was build using Express 4.16.0 and Angular 5.2.10.

-My main difficulties were to integrate the front-end in Angular with the Express REST Api.
+My main difficulties were to integrate the front-end in Angular with the Express REST API.

 ### Links and sites used as reference:
 #### For coding